essif-lab/framework/docs/terms/validated-data.md

 type: concept
 typeid: validated-data
 stage: draft
-hoverText: "Validated Data: data of which some party has established that it is valid, and hence can be used, for some specific purpose(s)."
+hoverText: "Validated Data: data of which some Party has established that it is valid, and hence can be used, for some specific purpose(s)."
 ---

 :::info Editor's note